 Cultural life

-Cultural life in Rajasthan is characterized by numerous religious festivals.
-Among the most popular of these celebrations is the Gangor festival, during which clay images of Mahadevi and Parvati (representing the benevolent aspects of the Hindu mother goddess) are worshipped by women of all castes for 15 days and are then taken out to be immersed in water.
-Another important festival, held at Pushkar near Ajmer, takes the form of a mixed religious festival and livestock fair; Hindu pilgrims come seeking salvation during the celebration, while farmers from all corners of the state bring their camels and cattle to show and sell.
-The tomb of the Ṣūfī mystic Khwājah Muʿīn al-Dīn Chishtī at Ajmer is one of the most sacred Muslim shrines in India.
-Hundreds of thousands of pilgrims, many from foreign countries, visit the shrine on the occasion of the saint’s ʿurs (death anniversary).
+Cultural life in Rajasthan is characterized by many religious festivals.
+The most popular of these celebrations is the Gangor festival, during which clay images of Mahadevi and Parvati (representing the benevolent aspects of the Hindu Mother Goddess) are worshiped by women of all castes for 15 days and then immersed. the water Another important festival held in Pushkar near Ajmer takes the form of a mixed religious festival and livestock fair; Hindu pilgrims come in search of salvation during the festival, while farmers from all corners of the state bring their camels and cattle to show and sell.
+The tomb of the īfī mystic Khwaja Muhan al-Din Chishti in Ajmer is one of the holiest Muslim shrines in India.
+On the occasion of the death anniversary of the saints, hundreds of thousands of pilgrims, pilgrims from many foreign countries come.